 My role here within Dublin Wellness Centre is that of Manager, and I also teach Vinyasa Yoga.
 What I find so inspiring about being in the Dublin Wellness Centre, is that you are constantly surrounded by colleagues who have decided to follow their dreams and have turned their passions into their career.
 Everyone here is always willing to share their knowledge and expertise.
 If you cough or sneeze once, the Acupuncture needles and herbal medicines come flying your way!
 Or if your wrists feel achy, a Pilates teacher or Massage Therapists steps in with their healing hands.
 Whatever your needs are, there will always be someone here who can help you.

-Amanda is one of our Receptionists at the Centre and has a wellness background in Reiki, Yoga, and is learning Lomi Lomi Massage!
+Amanda is one of our Receptionists at the Centre and has a wellness background in Reiki, Yoga, and intuitively working with plant energy!
 Outside of the centre, Amanda's main passion are plants - Amanda enjoys spending her time in Nature, foraging herbs, and volunteering in no-dig Community Garden plots.
 She's a real plant nerd!

 Amanda decided to come to Ireland in 2017 to study Herbalism after travelling for the last 6 years here and there outside of her home country Canada, and is now learning about all things plants with landscapers, propagators, and intuitively with Mother Earth.
 Naturally, one of her favourite jobs at the Centre is taking care of the plants as well as people. 🙂